hujhax/austin-improv-wiki/Nice Astronaut.md

 28 Minutes Later (named after the approximate length of the show) is a mono-scene show that follows the third act of a zombie survival movie.
 Nice Astronaut takes a suggestion of a non-geographic location where "humanity may make its last stand" against the zombies, then each improviser enters a dark stage with a flashlight and delivers a character monologue until the last character locates the lights in the location and the show starts.

 ### It's A Tolerable Existence
 Performed as a run at [[ColdTowne Theater]] in December 2011, this narrative format improvises an alternate version of "It's A Wonderful Life" based off the real life and childhood dreams of an audience member.
+The show was presented as if it was a hosted Christmas movie from the 1940's showing similar to Masterpiece Theater.
+This run of shows would also end with some a Christmas themed Improvioke set.

 ### White Elephant
-TBD
+White Elephant was a format performed as a December 2012 run at ColdTowne Theater.
+Audience members were instructed to write down previous good and bad gifts they had given and received in the past onto pieces of paper.
+Nice Astronaut, dressed in festive attire, then randomly drew these piece of paper and used them as suggestions to inspire real life monologues which inspired a run of scenes.

+### Dating Game
+A semi-narrative improv format that follows the potential dates and long term lives and what-if's of a game show contestant and their 3 suitors.
+Nice Astronaut performed this format in February and March 2012.

-### Small Universe
+### After Midnight
-The Small Universe format is the combination of a Close Quarters and a Harold.
-The show begins with scene painting one or more nearby locations in which the show will take place.
-A set of scenes are performed in these, or closely inspired locations, and eventually they all intertwine.
+After Midnight was Nice Astronaut's monthly improv/sketchprov show during 2009-2010.
+Each show as themed and often had sketches "re-improvised" in the same style of Second City revues.
+The same time slot is now called "[[Last Call]]".
+The show titles included:
+* Infomercials
+* You are NOT the father
+* Improvised Bosom Buddies
+* Elvis-prov
+* Air'ee body gettin' married up in hurr
+* The Roast of Santa Claus

 ## Festivals
 Nice Astronaut has performed at the Chicago Improv Festival (2013), the Del Close Marathon (2009, 2012), and [[Out of Bounds]] (2009, 2010, 2011, 2012).